CloudDelphi/better-translation-manager/README.md

 There's one task that BTM, by design, doesn't attempt to solve: Localizing the placement and size of controls.

-Since it has been my experience that it is a far better idea to design the user interface so that the layout automatically accommodates changes in font- and text size and shorter/longer texts due to translation, I decided from the start that I would not be supporting localization of size and position of controls.
+Since it has been my experience that it is a far better idea to design the user interface in such a way that the layout automatically accommodates changes in font- and text size and shorter/longer texts due to translation, I decided from the start that I would not be supporting localization of size and position of controls.
 This also relieved me of having to create a run time form designer, supporting 3rd party controls visually (something that nobody so far has managed to find a foolproof solution to) and deciding what individual properties constitutes size/position values.

 Instead I just localize all string values - and only string values.